CamHenlin/imessageclient/README.md

 - Apple iMessages account signed in to Messages.app

 ## How to run on your Mac:
+Firstly, at the very minimum, you will have to enable assistive access to Terminal.app or iTerm2.
+If you want to run this over ssh, you will also need to enable access to sshd-keygen-wrapper.
+Next:
 > git clone https://github.com/CamHenlin/imessageclient.git
 >
 > cd imessageclient